 View the Medical History Form (PDF)

 A medical examination is a complete physical with a vision testing and any blood tests your physician may require.
 This requirement must be completed within a year before entrance.
-This forms needs to be completely filled out with the signature and address of the examining clinician (M.D., D.O., N.P., or P.A.).
+This form needs to be completely filled out with the signature and address of the examining clinician (M.D., D.O., N.P., or P.A.).
 An athletic sport physical is not sufficient for this requirement.
+The clinician must indicate level of physical activity allowed.

 Proof Of Immunity